LennyDuan/ProgrammingNotebook/java/term.md

-# Java Term
+# Java Terms
 In this sub-chapter, I will show some common/popular terms used in Java Programming according to my experiences.
+Also leave some usages & example to explain what are the meaning and how to use.